cfanatic/udacity-deep-learning/README.md

 The task of this project was to build a convolutional neural network for image classification.
 The code accepts any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.

 I designed and trained my own convolutional neural network from scratch, and also applied transfer learning on a ResNet-101 model with a final accuracy of 85%.
-The second image confirms that adversarial attacks on neural networks are an important subject of research.

 ![Dog](https://raw.githubusercontent.com/cfanatic/udacity-deep-learning/master/99-misc/project2_dog.png)

 ![Human](https://raw.githubusercontent.com/cfanatic/udacity-deep-learning/master/99-misc/project2_human.png)

+The lower image confirms that neural networks are vulnerable towards adversarial attacks.
+The implemented CNN is not able to distinguish between a real face and a fake mask.
+Adversarial attacks are an important field of research for self-driving cars, since computer vision algorithms for traffic light and street sign detection could be fooled in similar ways.